How to take data with you

 Fair: For over a decade.
 We started off by developing individual data portability services.
-Then, in 2011, Google launched its centralized solution: Takeout.
+Then, in 2011, Google launched its centralised solution: Takeout.
 We’ve integrated more and more Google services since then, and today, Takeout supports more than 40 of them.

 While many users download their data to their computers, they rarely transfer it to other services.
 Why does this imbalance exist?

-Fair: Today, users can transfer data from Google to Dropbox, Box, or Microsoft Office 365 – and vice versa, of course.
+Fair: Today, users can transfer data from Google to Dropbox, Box or Microsoft Office 365 – and vice versa, of course.
 Many of our competitors don’t yet offer this possibility.
-To try to change that, we launched the Data Transfer Project in 2017 and officially announced the project in July 2018.
-This is an open source project that provides companies with free code for portability functions, enabling seamless data transfer from one service to another.
+To try to change that, we launched the data transfer project in 2017 and officially announced the project in July 2018.
+This is an open-source project that provides companies with free code for portability functions, enabling seamless data transfer from one service to another.

-Micklitz: Suppose a start-up develops a great new service.
+Micklitz: Suppose a startup develops a great new service.
 It would be too expensive for a small company to create its own portability solution.
-Instead, it can go to the Data Transfer Project and transfer the corresponding codes into its own software.
+Instead, it can go to the data transfer project and transfer the corresponding codes into its own software.